AlexJReid/blog/content/posts/runhouse/index.md

 - You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start.)
 - Data volume/image size might make the service take a long time to start on demand.
 - ClickHouse probably wasn't designed to be robbed of _all_ CPU when not serving an HTTP request (I believe this is what Cloud Run does.
 I don't know enough about ClickHouse's internals to comment on whether that'll break things.)
 - The API exposed over HTTP speaks SQL, some people get offended by that.
+Personally I think it's fine for certain types of API.
+SQL is great.
 - Probably a niche use case which could be better met in a more conventional way?
 - Serverless data tech already exists!
 (Athena, Aurora Serverless, BigQuery....)

 ## Conclusion
 It was good to learn more about gVisor and remember some C++ by reading through the ClickHouse code.
 Not a completely wasted hour or two ... and the ClickHouse and gVisor community took note and fixed the issue I ran into.
 It just goes to prove that a terrible idea can maybe have a positive effect, after all.